Internet rush hour: British broadband

 A study with British telecom regulators, Ofcom and SamKnows Broadband determined that the average British broadband connection actually achieves less than half its advertised speed.
-That study determined that the average broadband speed was 3.6Mbit/s versus an advertised speed of 7.2Mbit/s with speed declining 30% during Internet Rush hour.
+That study determined that the average broadband speed was 3.6 Mbit/s versus an advertised speed of 7.2 Mbit/s with speed declining 30% during Internet Rush hour.

 Netflix

 Netflix rated various ISPs in 2011 on their ability to stream content to consumers and determine what type of bandwidth the ISPs provide.
-Netflix tested HD streams which use about 4800 kilobits per second and averaged what ISPs were able to provide.
+Netflix tested HD streams which use about 4,800 kilobits per second and averaged what ISPs were able to provide.

 FCC broadband study

 The United States Federal Communications Commission (FCC) measuring broadband program from August 2011, is a study of performance in the United States covering 80% of the residential market.
 The report measures ISPs promise of performance to advertised bandwidth rates.
-In 2011, the average ISP delivered 87 percent of advertised rates, increasing to 96 percent performance in 2012.
-Average broadband speeds increased from 11.1Mbit/s in 2011 to 14.3Mbit/s in 2012.
+In 2011, the average ISP delivered 87% of advertised rates, increasing to 96% performance in 2012.
+Average broadband speeds increased from 11.1 Mbit/s in 2011 to 14.3 Mbit/s in 2012.
 Further increases may be inhibited by outdated modems which prevent ISPs from controlling broadband performance.